More than five-twelfths of the zeros of $\zeta$ are on the critical line: Constructing a mollifier

 \subsection{Combinatorial interpretation of the mollifier}

 Before proceeding with the mean value integral it is worth pausing to see from a different angle the structure of these mollifiers.
-Another way to interpret the combinatorial meaning behind this mollification is to write
+Another way to interpret the combinatorial meaning behind this mollification is to apply Fa\`{a} di Bruno's formula \cite{comtet}